Xubuntu/wiki.xubuntu.org/Xubuntu-17.04-Zesty-Zapus-2.md

 This release is based on the Linux release series 4.10.
 LibreOffice has been updated to 5.3.0.

+For new installs a swap file will be used instead of a swap partition.

 See the main Ubuntu [Release Note](https://wiki.ubuntu.com/ZestyZapus/ReleaseNotes) for more general issues and updates.